 Chinese Course Sequence

-Explanation of Chinese course sequence:
+Explanation of Chinese Course Sequence

 Genuine beginners wishing to learn Chinese should enroll in CHIN 101.
 Anyone with prior knowledge of spoken Chinese will be required to take a placement test which determines what class they should begin with.
 That initial placement will situate a student in one of the two tracks.
 It is never possible to change from one track to the other.

 After 408/313, the two tracks essentially merge together, and students from both tracks will mingle in the higher-level courses.
 Note, however, that some of the courses beyond 408/313 have additional prerequisites and some do not; students should be sure to consult the prerequisites to individual courses they are considering.
+The next level beyond 408/313 is the 44X courses (and CHIN 510), and students should plan to take at least one of these before proceeding to the 5XX or 6XX courses.